B reader

 A "B" reader is a physician certified by the National Institute for Occupational Safety and Health (NIOSH) as demonstrating proficiency in classifying radiographs of the pneumoconioses.

 History

 In 1974, after studies of surveillance programs for coal miners revealed unacceptable degrees of reader variability, NIOSH began the "B" reader program (so named because of the Black lung or Coal Workers' X-ray Surveillance Program), with the intent to train and certify physicians in the ILO Classification system (for classifying radiographs for the presence of pneumoconiosis), so as to insure that physicians using this system were as accurate and precise as possible.
 The "B" reader certification examination system went into full operation in 1978.
 The current examination involves a timed classification of 125 radiographs.
 A physician must pass the certification examination to be a "B" reader and certification lasts 4 years.
 Examinations are offered monthly at the Appalachian Laboratory for Occupational Safety and Health (ALOSH) located in Morgantown, West Virginia.

+B Reader involvement in mesothelioma cases

+B Reader testimony has been used extensively in mesothelioma personal injury lawsuits.